Itinerary for Families who Crave for Fun and Adventure

 Day 10: Breakfast at the apartment, private transfers by SkyStation to New Chitose Airport; flight to Tokyo; yakitori dinner at some restaurant in Shinjuku area

 Day 11: Brunch at Hilton Tokyo; flight back to Singapore

-We tremendously enjoyed our winter holiday in Japan and so I hope our posts will give you some inspiration in planning for your own winter holiday. 🙂
+We tremendously enjoyed our winter holiday in Japan.
+Hope this post gives you some inspiration in planning for your next winter holiday. 🙂